jmaver-plume/script.service.torrent-tagger/README.md

+# LibreELEC scripts

+A list of scripts that I use on LibreELEC.

-# LibreELEC Torrent "renamer"
+## LibreELEC Torrent "linker"

-## What does it do
+### What does it do

-Movies or a tv shows downloaded from a torrent site (e.g., RARBG) are named in such a way that scraping does not work.
+Movies or tv shows downloaded from a torrent site (e.g., RARBG) are named in such a way that scraping does not work.
 This script creates new directories and symbol links to files with proper naming, such that scraping software can work correctly.

 The packaged is designed to properly parse and link torrents from RARBG.

-## Running tests
+### Running tests

 ```shell
 python3 -m unittest discover -s .
 ```

-## Install
+### Install

 The package can be installed as a pip package.